 The word here ὑπάρχων (hyparchōn) can also be understood as to be and also to be in possession.
-That is Jesus is in possession of the appearance/repute of God.
+That is, Jesus has the appearance/repute of God.
 Having the repute of God is not saying the same thing as being in very nature God.
 The following are verses illustrating the verb hyparchō refers to possessing as attested by Acts 3:6 “I have (hyparchō) no silver and gold” and 2 Pet 1:8 “For if these qualities are yours (hyparchō).”
 Correspondingly, the noun hyparchonta refers to possessions (See Matt 24:47, Matt 25:14, Luke 11:21, Luke 12:33, Luke 12:44, Luke 14:33, Luke 16:1, Luke 19:8, 1 Cor 13:3 and Heb 10:34)

-Assuming Jesus is God in an ontological sense, as Trinitarians believe, it makes no sense whatsoever that Paul would ever need to tell us God the Son didn’t regard plunder t be equal to God.
-Rather of being or having in the form/appearance God refers to the exalted and glorified Jesus, everything Paul says makes complete sense and it also fits perfectly with Paul’s concluding words in verses 9 to 11 where he explains that God highly exalted Jesus due to his humble obedience.
-That is Jesus, who is now in the form of God, did not regard this equality with God something to plunder for himself.
+Assuming Jesus is God in an ontological sense, as Trinitarians believe, it makes no sense whatsoever that Paul would ever need to tell us God the Son didn’t regard plunder to be equal to God.
+Rather, if being or having the form/appearance of God refers to the exalted and glorified Jesus, everything Paul says makes complete sense.
+It also fits perfectly with Paul’s concluding words in verses 9 to 11 where he explains that God highly exalted Jesus due to his humble obedience.
+That is, Jesus, who is now in the form of God, did not regard this equality with God as something to plunder for himself.

 From secular writings, we learn that the Greeks used morphē to describe when the gods changed their appearance.
-Kittel (TDNT) points out that in pagan mythology, the gods change their forms (morphē), and especially notes Aphrodite, Demeter and Dionysus as three who did.
+Kittel (TDNT) points out that in pagan mythology, the gods change their forms (morphē), especially noting Aphrodite, Demeter, and Dionysus as three who did.
 This is clearly a change of appearance, not nature.
 Josephus, a contemporary of the Apostles, used morphē to describe the shape of statues (Bauer’s Lexicon).

 Other uses of morphē in the Bible support the position that morphē refers to outward appearance.
-The Gospel of Mark has a short reference to the well-known story in Luke 24:13-33 about Jesus appearing to the two men on the road to Emmaus.
+The Gospel of Mark briefly references the well-known story in Luke 24:13-33 about Jesus appearing to the two men on the road to Emmaus.
 Mark tells us that Jesus appeared “in a different form (morphē)” to these two men so that they did not recognize him (Mark 16:12).
-Although that section of Mark was likely not original, it shows that the people of the time used the word morphē to refer to a person’s outward appearance.
+Although that section of Mark was likely not original, it indicates that the people of the time used the word morphē to refer to a person’s outward appearance.
 It is clear that Jesus did not have a different “essential nature” when he appeared to the two disciples, he simply had a different outward appearance.
-The Jews translating the Septuagint used morphē several times, and it always referred to the outward appearance.
+The Jews translating the Septuagint used morphē several times, always referring to the outward appearance.

 The Greek word ἁρπαγμὸν (harpagmon) is a violent seizure of property, robbery; something to which one can claim or assert title by gripping or grasping; something claimed.
-That is having the possession of the expression of God, is not something Jesus unjustly appropriated for himself.
+That is, possessing the expression of God, is not something Jesus unjustly appropriated for himself.
 We see in verse 9 that it is God himself who exalted Jesus the Messiah.

 After saying that Christ was in the form of God, Philippians 2:6 goes on to say that Christ “considered being equal with God, not something to be grasped.”
 Translated that way, the phrase is a powerful argument against the Trinity.
-If Jesus were God, then it would make no sense at all to say that he did not “grasp” at equality with God because no one grasps at equality with himself.
-It only makes sense he is not equal with God to begin with.
+If Jesus were God, then it would make no sense to say that he did not “grasp” equality with God because no one grasps at equality with himself.
+It only makes sense if he is not equal to God to begin with.

 The Greek word ἐκένωσεν (kenoō) means to empty, deprive; (pass.) to be hollow, emptied, of no value.
 This is conveying the idea of depriving yourself of esteem (in the sense of expecting recognition and being highly valued others).
 This is constant with Isaiah.

 For many people, coming to be in the likeness of men automatically means he was not previously in the likeness of men, that is, he was not a man.
 In the Trinitarian mind, everything is about substance because that is the doctrine he wants to see in this verse.
-However, it is function and that Paul is talking about – what Jesus did, so that the Philippians know how do follow in Jesus’ footsteps.
+However, it is a function that Paul is talking about.
 The Greek word genomenos is also used in the next breath when he says Jesus “became” obedient to death.
 Becoming in the likeness of men isn’t a way to tell us a non-human being became a human being.
 It is a way of telling us that Jesus conducted himself as a humble human being rather than an exalted divine being.
-He took the form of a servant and the words “in the likeness of humans” clarifies to us of what is meant by his taking the form of a servant.
+He took the form of a servant, and the words “in the likeness of humans” clarify to us what is meant by his taking the form of a servant.

-The Greek word σχήματι (schēmati) is the generally recognized state or form of something; the functional aspect of something according to the most highly esteemed BDAG lexicon.
-Composition being defined as the manner in which something is composed; general makeup (Merriam Webster) closely conveys this meaning.
+The Greek word σχήματι (schēmati) is the generally recognized state or form of something; the functional aspect of something, according to the most highly esteemed BDAG lexicon.
+Composition is defined as the manner in which something is composed; general makeup (Merriam Webster) closely conveys this meaning.